HM Treasury: History

 In the 1850s, a shift in the staffing of the Treasury occurred.
 The Northcote–Trevelyan Report (1854) set the stage for this change.
 Recruitment for the Treasury was reorganised around merit and fixed pay.
 The Treasury shifted from hiring through royal connections to a small, selective elite.
 Stricter exams raised entry standards.
 However, public school connections still mattered.
 By 1914, public school and Oxbridge men dominated the ranks of the Treasury.

 A Bradbury note issued by the Treasury.

 During the First World War, the Treasury attempted to stabilise finances.
 It closed the Stock Exchange, paused many payments, and issued new paper money like the Bradbury note.
 Ideologically, the Treasury shifted from Gladstonian prudence to Keynesian management of jobs and prices.

 Troops from the Grenadier Guards constructing sandbag defences around the Treasury.

 In the Second World War, Blitz bombing damaged the Treasury building.
 This led the Treasury to move to 1 Horse Guards Road, where it remains to this day.
 For the first time, the 1941 Budget used national accounts.
 National accounts track the entire economy's income and output.
 The Treasury now had a complete picture of the economy.
 In 1947, Sir Stafford Cripps moved economic planning into the Treasury.
 The Treasury now managed the budget, national accounts, and the pound.

 Between 1947 and 1968, the Treasury would see a shrinking of power.
 Parliamentary reviews from 1957 to 1958 resulted in the Plowden Report.
 This report encouraged more delegation to departments.
 Another report in 1968 criticised the Treasury's role as being too broad.
 The Treasury would hand over some functions to a newly created Civil Service Department.

 In 2022, the Permanent Secretary, Sir Tom Scholar, was sacked by Chancellor Kwasi Kwarteng and Prime Minister Liz Truss.
 Contemporary reporting described it as unprecedented in Treasury history.

+Discord server

+Also in October 2022, the HM Treasury decided to start up a read-only Discord server to appeal with a younger audience, with only the server owner being able to send messages and announcements.
+Despite only the admin being able to send messages, users could still send emoji reactions to messages and there was a channel showing everyone who joined the server, and it was not long until it caught attention online and was filled with trolls using offensive emojis to react (such as the middle finger) and changing their usernames to say messages.